Chethanpatel/ipatel/docs/cli.md

 # CLI

-`ipenrich` includes a built-in CLI tool that allows you to enrich IPs and fetch ASN data directly from the terminal.
+`ipatel` includes a built-in CLI tool that allows you to enrich IPs and fetch ASN data directly from the terminal.

 ## 11. Command Line Interface (CLI)